The woman who brought down Andrew Cuomo: ‘I dropped a nuclear bomb on my life’

 When Lindsey Boylan was growing up in San Diego, there was a local bully with a particularly cruel party trick.

-The office culture was paralyzing in its abusiveness, says Ms Boylan.
-And then there was Gov. Cuomo, the snake, “you would never know when you were about to be eaten alive”, she said, metaphorically.
+The office culture was paralysing in its abusiveness, says Ms Boylan.
+And then there was Governor Cuomo, the snake, “you would never know when you were about to be eaten alive”, she said, metaphorically.

-Between 2015 and 2018, Ms Boylan worked for Mr Cuomo first as Chief of Staff for Empire State Development, an organization focused on the economic growth of the NY state, and then Deputy Secretary for Economic Development and Special Advisor to the Governor.
+Between 2015 and 2018, Ms Boylan worked for Mr Cuomo first as Chief of Staff for Empire State Development, an organisation focused on the economic growth of the New York State, and then Deputy Secretary for Economic Development and Special Adviser to the Governor.
 She resigned in 2018: “I had had enough, the dynamics got more and more toxic for me.”

 On 13 December, she was in the car with her husband and six-year-old daughter.